Victorian Government Funding Information

 Victorian Government Funding for Training

-AIE Melbourne Campus and Online Campus are approved to provide training services to eligible students delivered with Victorian and Commonwealth funding.
-This funding is not available to students studying with the Sydney, Canberra, or Adelaide Campuses.
+AIE Melbourne Campus is approved to provide training services to eligible students delivered with Victorian and Commonwealth funding.
+This funding is not available to students studying with the Sydney, Canberra, Adelaide or Online Campuses.

 Am I eligible?

 Eligibility Criteria for Government Funded courses: